DRehan003/Frequency_Analysis_Webacy/README.md

     - Hacking of your tokens
     - Suspicious activity such as involvement in shady transactions
     - Fake contracts mimicking legit ones

-<h1> Part 1: Frequency Analysis </h1>

-Objective: Document the occurrence rates of each risk tag across the dataset, providing a clear quantification of the most prevalent vulnerabilities. <br>

 <h2> Frequency Analysis in Excel </h2>